YorVeX/xObsBeam/README.md

 - **Q**: Why is the plugin file so big compared to other plugins for the little bit it does, will this cause issues?
   - **A**: Unlike other plugins it's not written directly in C++ but in C# using .NET 7 and NativeAOT (for more details read on in the section for developers).
 This produces some overhead in the actual plugin file, however, the code that matters for functionality of this plugin should be just as efficient and fast as code directly written in C++ so there's no reason to worry about performance on your system.

-- **Q**: Will there be a version for other operating systems, e.g. Linux or MacOS?
+- **Q**: Will there be a version for MacOS?
-  - **A**: The project can already be built on Linux and produce a plugin file, however, trying to load it makes OBS crash on startup and I don't know why, since I don't have any Linux debugging experience.
-If you think you can help this would be much appreciated, [please start here](https://github.com/YorVeX/ObsCSharpExample/issues/2).
-  MacOS is even more complicated, since it [is currently only supported by the next preview version of .NET 8](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/#platformarchitecture-restrictions), although people [do already successfully create builds](https://github.com/dotnet/runtime/issues/79253) with it.
-This will also need help from the community, I won't work on that myself.
+  - **A**: NativeAOT [doesn't support cross-compiling](https://github.com/dotnet/runtime/blob/main/src/coreclr/nativeaot/docs/compiling.md#cross-architecture-compilation) and I don't have a Mac, so I currently can't compile it, let alone test it.
+You can try to compile it yourself, but note that MacOS [is currently only supported by the next preview version of .NET 8](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/#platformarchitecture-restrictions), although people [do already successfully create builds](https://github.com/dotnet/runtime/issues/79253) with it.

 - **Q**: Will there be a 32 bit version of this plugin?
   - **A**: No. Feel free to try and compile it for x86 targets yourself, last time I checked it wasn't fully supported in NativeAOT.